treasurewild/Witter/README.md

 This MERN (Mongoose, Express, React, Node.js) project creates a simple mock of a Twitter-like social media platform.

-Our working title was "Chitter", but I've taken the liberty of calling mine "Witter", so that people can share their "Wit".
+Our working title was "Chitter", but I took the liberty of calling mine "Witter", so that people can share their "Wit".
 You can use a deployed version at: https://treasurewild-witter.netlify.app/

 It provides the following functionality: